naytev/naytev-blog/_distributed_media/2016-04-13-buzzfeed-networks.md

 ---
 title: What is Buzzfeed, really?
 date: 2016-04-13 00:00:00 -07:00
-categories:
-- distributed-media
 layout: post
 subtitle: Defining a phenomenon that resists classification
-cover_image: uploads/posts/buzzfeed-networks/buzzfeed.png
+cover_image: posts/buzzfeed-networks/buzzfeed.png
 excerpt: Operating outside the traditional bounds of an owned and earned property, we might ask what is BuzzFeed?
 A network?
 A style?
 Something else entirely?
 author: zack_liscio
 ---

 It seems that critique deriding BuzzFeed as little more than cat pics and clickbait have given way to an acceptance of the company as a major force in media.
 However, Buzzfeed’s unique model of content creation and distribution makes it difficult to categorize.

 Operating outside the traditional bounds of an owned and earned property, we might ask: what is BuzzFeed?
 A network?
 A style?
 Something else entirely?